 On the Schedule Assignments page, you choose which days you will be teaching each learning objective (skill) and when you will be using each resource and assessment that you've selected for the plan.

 When you first arrive on this page, you will see a window where you can review all the assessments you have chosen to administer in the prior stage.
-(If you want to skip this step, select the in the upper-right corner.)
+(If you want to skip this step, select the close icon in the upper-right corner.)

 The starting date shown is taken from the dates you chose for each assessment in the second stage of the planning process.
 By default, the assessments are available for the entire range of dates; if you want an assessment to be available on only some of those dates, enter those dates here.

 You can also select Preview to preview an assessment, or Delete to remove it from the Lesson Plan.